List of monarchs in Britain by length of reign: Scotland

-Ireland

-The High King of Ireland (846–1198) was primarily a titular ruler (with the exception of Ruaidrí Ua Conchobair who was regarded as the first "King of Ireland").
-The later Kingdom of Ireland (1542–1800) came into being under the Crown of Ireland Act 1542, the long title of which was "An Act that the King of England, his Heirs and Successors, be Kings of Ireland".
-In 1801 the Irish crown became part of the United Kingdom of Great Britain and Ireland.

 List of the Principalities

 Gwynedd (incomplete list)

-The Principality (or Kingdom) of Gwynedd (5th century–1216) was based in northwest Wales, its rulers were repeatedly acclaimed as "King of the Britons" before losing their power in civil wars or Saxon and Norman invasions.
-In 1216 it was superseded by the title Principality of Wales, although the new title was not first used until the 1240s.
+The Principality (or Kingdom) of Gwynedd (5th century–1216), located in northwest Wales, was one of the most prominent early medieval Welsh kingdoms.
+Its rulers were often acclaimed as "King of the Britons," symbolizing their influence over other Welsh territories and their resistance to external threats.
+Gwynedd faced repeated challenges, including civil wars, Saxon incursions, and Norman invasions, which gradually eroded its dominance.
+In 1216, it transitioned into the Principality of Wales, although the title "Prince of Wales" was not formally adopted until the 1240s under the leadership of Llywelyn ap Gruffudd, also known as Llywelyn the Last.

+Gwynedd’s heartland was the mountainous region of Snowdonia, which provided natural defenses and contributed to its resilience against invaders.
+The kingdom played a central role in preserving Welsh identity, language, and culture during a period of significant upheaval in Britain.

+Gwynedd’s political and military structure helped shape the foundations of later Welsh governance.
+Its rulers, particularly under the House of Aberffraw, established enduring principles of leadership and unity that influenced medieval Welsh law and identity.
+As historian R. R. Davies notes in The Age of Conquest: Wales 1063–1415, Gwynedd stood as “the nucleus of Welsh political life,” embodying both resistance and renewal amid centuries of external pressure.

-Wales (complete list)
+Wales

 The Principality of Wales (1216–1542) was a client state of England for much of its history, except for brief periods when it was de facto independent under a Welsh Prince of Wales (see House of Aberffraw).
 From 1301 it was first used as a title of the English (and later British) heir apparent.
-The Laws in Wales Acts 1535–1542 formally incorporated all of Wales within the Kingdom of England.
+The Laws in Wales Acts 1535 and 1542 formally incorporated all of Wales within the Kingdom of England.

-Charles III was the longest-serving Prince of Wales, with a tenure of 64 years and 44 days since his proclamation as such on 26 July 1958 until his accession to the throne on 8 September 2022.